Texas Chainsaw 3D: Plot

-In 1973, the people of Newt, Texas, led by Burt Hartman, arrived and burn down the farmhouse of the murderous Sawyer clan in an act of vigilante justice.
+In 1973, after her friends and older brother were brutally murdered by a mysterious man in a human skin mask, Sally Hardesty escapes from the murderous Sawyer clan's farmhouse and gives a statement to the police.
+(Note: As depicted in The Texas Chainsaw Massacre (1974)) The people of Newt, Texas, led by Burt Hartman, arrive and burn down the Sawyer farmhouse in an act of vigilante justice.
 The arsonists are proclaimed heroes of the community, and the entire Sawyer family is killed.
 However, an infant with a burn mark on her chest is found by one of the townsmen, Gavin Miller, who promptly murders her mother, Loretta Sawyer.
 Gavin and his wife take the child into their care and raise her as their own daughter.

-In 2012, a young woman named Heather discovers that she was adopted after receiving a letter informing her that her grandmother, Verna Carson, has passed away.
+In 2012, a woman named Heather discovers that she was adopted after receiving a letter informing her that her grandmother, Verna Carson, has died.
 Heather, her boyfriend Ryan, her best friend Nikki, and Nikki's boyfriend Kenny travel to her grandmother's home to collect her inheritance.
 Along the way, the group picks up a hitchhiker named Darryl.
-Upon arriving, Heather is given a letter from Verna's lawyer Farnsworth that she neglects to read.
+Upon arriving, Heather is given a letter from Verna's lawyer, Farnsworth, that she neglects to read.
 As the group explores the house, they decide to stay the night.
 Heather and her friends leave to buy food and supplies, leaving Darryl behind to look after the house.
 Darryl begins stealing valuables and is killed by Leatherface when he unlocks the door to the basement, freeing him.

 Heather and her friends return to find the house ransacked.
 While Kenny is preparing dinner, he goes downstairs to the cellar where Leatherface impales him on a hook, before slicing him in half with a chainsaw.
 Heather finds Verna's decomposing body upstairs and is attacked by Leatherface in the kitchen, but she manages to escape.
 Nikki and Ryan draw the attention of Leatherface, while Heather gets in the van and picks up her friends.
 Leatherface cuts one of the tires with his chainsaw, causing the van to crash, killing Ryan on impact.
 He chases Heather to a nearby carnival, where Deputy Carl is patrolling the grounds.